rfhb/emamds/en/medicines/human/EPAR/memantine-fgk.md

 FGK Representative Service GmbH withdraws its marketing authorisation application for Memantine FGK (memantine)

 Reference Number: EMA/18787/2013

+Summary:

+The European Medicines Agency has been formally notified by FGK Representative Service GmbH of its decision to withdraw its application for centralised marketing authorisation for the medicine Memantine FGK (memantine), 7 mg, 14 mg, 21 mg and 28 mg, prolonged-release hard capsule.
+It was intended to be used for the treatment of patients with moderate to severe Alzheimer's disease.

 English (EN) (69.41 KB - PDF)